 Ill-health costs are paid by the Authority from its pension fund.
-Employer payments towards the future cost of ill-health retirements come from a combination of a flat rate employer contribution applicable to all authorities and from an individual charge payable by the relevant authority where an ill-health retirement occurs.
-The Authority has invested in health awareness and intervention measures through its Occupational Health Unit and it is pleasing to report that there were no firefighter ill health retirements in 2009/2010 and 2010/2011, and only one such retirement in 2011/2012.
+Employer payments towards the future cost of ill-health retirements come from a combination of a flat rate employer contribution applicable to all authorities and from an individual charge payable by the relevant Authority where an ill-health retirement occurs.
+The Authority has invested in health awareness and intervention measures through its Occupational Health Unit and it is pleasing to report that there have been only two firefighter ill health retirements since 2009/2010, one in 2011/2012 and one in 2012/2013.